browserstack/browserstack-local-ruby/README.md

 #creates an instance of Local
 bs_local = BrowserStack::Local.new

 #replace <browserstack-accesskey> with your key.
-# you may not add it if you have '<browserstack-accesskey>' in your environment variables.
+You can also set it in your environment variables - "BROWSERSTACK_ACCESS_KEY".
 bs_local_args = { "-key" => "<browserstack-accesskey>" }

 #starts the Local instance with the required arguments